 Institute for ADHD and Disruptive Behavior Disorders Externship

-Externs are sought for this busy clinical service in the Institute for Attention Deficit Hyperactivity and Behavior Disorders, which serves children with ADHD, Oppositional Defiant Disorder, and other conditions resulting in disruptive behavior.
-As many of our patients present with robust comorbidity, our externs also have significant exposure to children with anxiety disorders, Autistic Spectrum Disorders, learning disorders, and other conditions.
+Externs are sought for this busy clinical service, which serves children with ADHD, Oppositional Defiant Disorder, and other conditions resulting in disruptive behavior.
+As many of our patients present with robust comorbidity, our externs also have significant exposure to children with Anxiety Disorders, Autistic Spectrum Disorders, Learning Disorders, and other conditions.
 Our Institute has a strong emphasis on evidence-based treatment including the provision of empirically supported treatments and reliance on clinically significant data to plan interventions and assess treatment gains.

 The number of Externship Available: